Anthony Midget

 Anthony Midget (born February 22, 1978) is an American football coach.
-He is the assistant secondary coach for the Pittsburgh Steelers of the National Football League (NFL).
+He is the pass game coordinator and safeties coach for the Virginia Tech Hokies.
 He played college football at Virginia Tech.
 After a short-lived career playing professionally in the National Football League (NFL), Midget began coaching beginning at the high school level and then progressing from college to the NFL.

 Playing career

 Midget played high school football in Clewiston, Florida at Clewiston High School.
 From there, he proceeded to Virginia Tech, where he was a four-year letter winner and three-year starter.
 After his senior season, Midget was named a third-team All-American, first-team All-Big East, and a member of the Big East All-Academic Team.
 A Dean's List student, Midget graduated with a degree in sociology in 1999.
 He was drafted in the fifth round of the 2000 NFL draft by the Atlanta Falcons as a cornerback.
 He also spent two seasons on the practice squad of the Tampa Bay Buccaneers.